daveyrb/Home-Assistant-Configuration/README.md

 This is my [Home Assistant](https://home-assistant.io/) Configuration.
 Running under Docker on an Intel NUC.

-Just starting to use GIT so tis is my first commit
+Just starting to use GIT so this is my first commit.